tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 A final crescendoing *whoosh*, then sunlight.

 I collapsed onto the console, chuckling, grinning like an idiot.
+The liner grew small and disappeared into the horizon.
 My laughter gradually dissolved.
 I stared at the ocean, thoughts focused solely on the steady churn of the boat as it grazed the water.

 I closed my eyes.